spinnaker/roer/README.md

 # Development

-All dependencies have been vendored into the repository.
+All dependencies have been vendored into the repository and are managed via [govendor](github.com/kardianos/govendor).
+You can sync the deps with `govendor sync`.

 `$ go run cmd/roer/main.go`